benlucchesi/grails-cookie-session/README.md

 As the request processing comes to a conclussion the SessionRepositoryResponseWrapper is used to intercept calls that would cause the response to be committed (i.e. written back to the client).
 When it intercepts these calls, it uses a SessionRepository object to persist the Session object.

 The CookieSession object is a spring bean that implements the SessionRepository interface.
 This object is injected injected into the application so that it can be replaced with alternative implementations that can store the session to different locations such as database, shared in-memory store, shared filesystem, etc.

+## automated tests
+automated tests for this plugin are located at: github.com/benlucchesi/test-cookie-session-plugin